IkeAlmighty/takeikesstuff/README.md

         ...
     }

 Embarrasingly, I was hung up on how Buffers work and why I kept getting 'error - RangeError: invalid key length' on this function call.
+Turns out I just needed to define the key like so:

+    const key = Buffer.from(
+        crypto.createHash("sha256").update(ENCRYPTION_CODE).digest("base64"),
+        "base64"
+    );

+where ENCRYPTION_CODE is a secret environment variable.

 ## Challenge 4: User API Routes